amyavari/php-mockery-examples-and-explanations/README.md

    - Feel free to modify the tests as instructed in the doc comments or as needed to explore different scenarios
    - Don't forget to check [`./src`](./src) directory to understand the code being tested

-4. Check the output in your command-line interface, including errors, warnings, and `var_dump` outputs.
+4. Check the output in your command-line interface, including errors, warnings, and `dump` outputs.

 ## Table of Contents